 - Heineken had 5.000.000 unique visitors to their site in the two weeks after the event.

 The risk Heineken took with this campaign has proven to be worthwhile.
 The ROI from this campaign is remarkably high by any standards.
 The lesson for any brand is that if you understand your target market and have clarity around your brand like Heineken do, you too can take the leap and with a great idea, create a remarkable brand experience.

-Tags: Brand Design, brand designers, Brand Experience, Brand Storytelling, Brand Strategy, Brand Voice, brand-designers-Melbourne, Champions League, Creative, Experiences, Graphic Design Melbourne, Heineken, Heineken Beer, Milan, Real Madrid, Real madrid Vs Milan, Sky Sport, Small Brands Big Personalities, Thinking, tim-wood, Visual Language
+Tags: Brand Design, brand designers, Brand Experience, brand experiences, Brand Storytelling, Brand Strategy, Brand Voice, brand-designers-Melbourne, Champions League, Creative, Graphic Design Melbourne, Heineken, Heineken Beer, Milan, Real Madrid, Real madrid Vs Milan, Sky Sport, small brand big personality, Thinking, tim-wood, Visual Language